jsartisan/frontend-challenges/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: '[Bug]: ...'
+title: "[Bug]: ..."
 labels: bug
 assignees: jsartisan
 ---

 **Describe the bug**